Minor Program

 - Three additional courses from the approved list of elective courses or (with approval) additional non-cognate courses from the statistics and machine learning approved lists.

-Students may count a maximum of two courses from their major toward the minor.
+Students may count a maximum of two courses to meet the requirements of their major toward the minor.

 Independent Work: